sagartulips/simple-scheduled-maintenance/README.md

 3. Enable maintenance mode
 4. Set your start and end dates/times
 5. Select your timezone
+6. (Optional) Toggle maintenance image display on/off
-6. (Optional) Upload a maintenance image
+7. (Optional) Upload a custom maintenance image (or use default 404.svg)
-7. (Optional) Enable countdown timer
+8. (Optional) Enable countdown timer
-8. Configure messages in the **Default Language** tab
+9. Configure messages in the **Default Language** tab
-9. Configure language-specific messages in other language tabs
+10. Configure language-specific messages in other language tabs
-10. Click **Save Settings**
+11. Click **Save Settings**

 ### How It Works